joshooaj/ReStem/SQUARE_SETUP.md

 # Square Payment Integration Guide

-This guide will help you set up Square payments for ReStem credit purchases.
+This guide will help you set up Square payments for Mux Minus credit purchases.

 ## Prerequisites